House Extension Cost

 FAQs

-It is possible to put an extension onto a bungalow.
-It is no different than putting a single storey extension onto any home.
+It is possible to put an extension onto a bungalow, as it is effectively no different than putting a single storey extension onto any home.

 Ready to get a price for your home improvement project?